PurnimaPathak44/Project-1/README.md

 Because success can be defined in several different ways depending on what a company desires, The Group-5 Agency decided to create a list of success metrics.

-- Box Office Revenue $
-- Profit and Return on Investment (ROI)
+- Financial Success (Box Office Revenue $, Return on Investment (ROI), and Profitability)
 - Award Wins/Nominations (Oscars)
 - Movie Review Ratings (IMDb, Rotten Tomatoes, Metacritic)
 - Popularity

-The Group-5 Agency performed analysis on all five of these success metrics.
+The Group-5 Agency performed analysis on all four of these success metrics.

+Are main questions are:
+- "What variables influence Box Office Revenue success, ROI, and profitability?"
+- "What variables influence Award Wins/Nominations (Oscars)?"
+- "What variables influence Movie Review Ratings (IMDb, Rotten Tomatoes, Metacritic)?"
+- "What variables influence Popularity?"

 This provided Rutgers with multiple options for how they will produce their version of a successful movie.